ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/picking-routes.md

 ![Picture](pictures/open-order.png)

-At the bottom of the screen, you will find a three-dot button, from which you can access the **Suggest Warehouse Locations** function:
+At the bottom of the screen, you will find a three-dot button, from which you can access the **Suggest Routing** function:

 ![Picture](pictures/suggest-locations.png)